Ever have that dream where you’re taking a test you haven’t studied for?

 It’s an awesome way to hear Japanese the way it’s really spoken, while also actively building your vocabulary.
 Plus, you’ll get exposure to Japanese culture and entertainment, which will give you plenty to chat about with native speakers!

-If you want to take your learning with you wherever you go, check out the FluentU mobile app too.
+If you want to take your learning with you wherever you go, start learning Japanese with the FluentU app for iOS or for Android!

 4. Get Your Vocabulary Cooking with Japanese Recipes